gallantries/gallantries.github.io/handbook/host-before.md

 - Test the screen with different light intensity
 - Arrange required materials and equipment
   - Set up extension cords or power strips
-  - Get sticky notes in two contrasting colors
+  - Get sticky notes in two contrasting colors.
+Make sure the colors are distinguishable by color blind people.
   - Get extra pens and paper in case people want to take notes by hand
   - Get pens for blackboard, whiteboard or flipboard
 - Arrange for beverages, snacks, and meals